hindutva/hindutva.github.io/main/books/vivekAnanda/volume_9/lectures_and_discourses/1282_the_first_step_towards_jnana.md

 the sciences of the ancients, lost, lost forever.
 Nobody knows how.
 That teaches us a grand lesson.
 Vanity of vanities; all is vanity and vexation of the spirit.
 If we have seen all this, then we become disgusted with this world and all it offers us.
-This is called Vairâgya, non-attachment, and is the first step towards knowledge.
+This is called Vairāgya, non-attachment, and is the first step towards knowledge.

 The natural desire of man is to go towards the senses.
 Turning away from